ubc-dsci320-2024w2/project-team_fabfour/report/Milestone 3 Report.md

     2. Channels
     3. Characteristics of channels exploited
     4. Describe new interactions
-    5. Characteristics of interactios and interactivity
+    5. Characteristics of interactions and interactivity
     6. Critique the view

-### View 3
-TODO: Judy
-1. Screenshot/gif of visualization
-2. Summary of tasks and how they accomplish the task
-3. Explain/justify viz choices
-    1. Marks
-    2. Channels
-    3. Characteristics of channels exploited
-    4. Describe new interactions
-    5. Characteristics of interactios and interactivity
-    6. Critique the view

-### The relationship between the diversity of genres an individual listens to, their self-reported mental health conditions, and the different perceived music effets.
+### The relationship between the diversity of genres an individual listens to, their self-reported mental health conditions, and the different perceived music effects.
+*Member: Judy Lee*

 #### **What is the relationship between the variety of genres an individual listens to and their self-reported mental health conditions?**